LilianBernot/Image-Classifier/README.md

 For the root_folder, same as above.

 For the period_file, it's an optional parameter.
 You might have defined the period file somewhere else and you want to point at it.

+# About dates

+I chose to have non-strict comparisons.
+Meaning : if a period goes from X to Y, both days are included.
+So next period can only start on the X+1 day.